Birth of 'Gothic', the Architecture of Light at Saint Denis Basilica

 Contrary to the custom of war, these bloodthirsty barbarians spared them, and spared them for Christ's sake, whether this mercy was actually shown in promiscuous places, or in those places specially dedicated to Christ's name, and of which the very largest were selected as sanctuaries.

-This refers to the fact that the Goths spared Saint Peter and Saint Paul basilicas.
+This refers to the fact that the Goths spared the Basilicas of Saint Peter and Saint Paul.
 A later testimony adds:

 When they finally entered Rome, by Alaric’s express command they merely sacked it and did not set the city on fire, as wild peoples usually do, nor did they permit serious damage to be done to the holy places.

 The Goths were Christians who used Bibles translated into the Gothic language by Bishop Wulfila.
-They were Arians, a branch of early Christianity that saw God and Jesus as separate.
+They were Arians, a branch of early Christianity that viewed God and Jesus as distinct entities.
 The Church of Rome deemed them heretics.

-Important note: This certainly does not attempt to diminish the destruction caused by the Goths, only to establish the historical facts.
+Important note: This does not attempt to diminish the destruction caused by the Goths, but rather to establish the historical facts.

 The Renaissance used Gothic as an insult while burning books